Tuition, Fees & Financial Assistance

 Students who fail to maintain satisfactory progress due to extenuating circumstances may submit an application for appeal to be reviewed by the Aid Appeals Committee.
-To appeal for reinstatement of financial aid eligibility, students must complete and submit the Request for Appeal form to the Office of Student Financial Assistance.
-A completed appeal application includes a letter and supporting documentation providing a detailed explanation of the extenuating circumstances, such as personal injury or medical problems, illness or death of an immediate family member, etc. In addition, if a student has exceeded the maximum time frame and is appealing based on a change of major, he or she should state the reason for the change and indicate the number of hours remaining to be taken in the new major.
-The student’s academic advisor must complete the advisor section of the application.
+To appeal for reinstatement of financial assistance eligibility, students must complete and submit the Request for Appeal form to the Office of Student Financial Assistance.
+A completed appeal application includes a letter and supporting documentation providing a detailed explanation of the extenuating circumstances, such as personal injury or medical problems, illness or death of an immediate family member, etc. In addition, if a student has exceeded the maximum attempted hours and is appealing based on a change of major, the student should state the reason for the change and indicate the number of hours remaining to be taken in the new major.
+Supporting documentation from the student's academic advisor may be requested to support the appeal.

 If the appeal is approved by the Aid Appeals Committee, financial aid will be continued as if the student is otherwise eligible.
-If denied, the student may request a meeting with the appeals committee.
-If the outcome of the meeting does not result in an approval of the appeal, the student must reinstate eligibility according to actions outlined in the previous section.
+If denied, the student may request a second appeal to the Administrative Appeals Committee.
+The decision of the Administrative Appeals Committee is final.

 Refund and Repayment Policies

 Students who register and then withdraw from their classes at the University will have their aid recalculated based on the number of days they attended class.
-If a student withdraws from all classes prior to the first class day, he or she may be required to repay any and all financial aid received.
+If a student withdraws from all classes prior to the first class day, the student may be required to repay any and all financial assistance received.
 Students should consult the Satisfactory Academic Progress Policy to determine if their withdrawal will affect future aid eligibility.

 A non-resident U.S. citizen or international student who is a recipient of a competitive University scholarship may be eligible for the Texas resident tuition rate.
 The student must have competed with other students, including Texas residents, for the scholarship.
-For additional information on scholarships, visit the University website for Scholarship Programs at scholarships.tamucc.edu/.
+Contact the Office of Research and Graduate Studies website for more information, http://gradschool.tamucc.edu/index.html.

 Short-term emergency loans are available to students who need assistance in covering tuition and fees and school-related expenses such as books.
 Detailed information regarding eligibility requirements and the application process can be found in the Business Office.